-Dr. Greg Smalley: The worst question you can ever ask is “How do I have a better marriage?” because it takes two.
+Dr. Greg Smalley: The worst question you can ever ask is, “How do I have a better marriage?”
+‘Cause it takes two.
 The best question is, “God, how can I be a better husband?
 How can I be a better wife?
 What is within my control?”

 John: Yeah.
-Greg Smalley and Bob Paul join us.
-Greg is the Vice President of Marriage here at Focus on the Family and has been here a number of times.
-Bob heads up our Hope Restored marriage intensives and we’ll talk a little bit more about those as we go.
-Together they have a brand new book called 9 Lies That Will Destroy Your Marriage: And the Truths That Will Save It and Set It Free.
-It’s published by Focus on the Family.
-And of course, we have that here at focusonthefamily.com/broadcast.
+Uh, Greg Smalley and Bob Paul join us.
+Greg is the Vice President of Marriage here at Focus on the Family, and has been here a number of times.
+Bob heads up our Hope Restored marriage intensives, and we’ll talk a little bit more about those as we go.
+Together they have a book called 9 Lies That Will Destroy Your Marriage: And the Truths That Will Save It and Set It Free.
+It’s published by Focus on the Family, and of course we have that here, at focusonthefamily.com/broadcast.

 Jim: You’ve been here a few times, Greg.
 Bob, this is your first time.